PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 ## Publishing

-The Python library, CLA, and local GUI are published as a Python package via PyPI.
+The Python library, CLI, and local GUI are published as a Python package via PyPI.
 This section describes how the package is set up and how it's published.

 ### Package Setup